nids0810/UI-Developer-Interview/Javascript/NodsJS.md

 });
 ```

-To run the application, use the following command
+6. Run the application using the following command
 ```
 node index.js
 ```

-open [http://localhost:3000](http://localhost:3000) in a browser to see the words Hello World.
+7. open [http://localhost:3000](http://localhost:3000) in a browser to see the words Hello World.

 ***************************************************************************************************************
 ## Popular NPM Packages ##